camunda/camunda-docs-manual/content/reference/dmn11/decision-table/output.md

 {{< img src="../img/output.png" title="Output" class="no-lightbox" >}}

-A decision table can have one or more output, also called output clauses.
+A decision table can have one or more outputs, also called output clauses.
 An output clause defines the id, label, name and type of a decision table output.

-A output clause is represented by an `output` element inside a `decisionTable` XML element.
+An output clause is represented by an `output` element inside a `decisionTable` XML element.

 ```xml